versatica/mediasoup-website/documentation/v3/libmediasoupclient/installation.md

 ## Usage

-Once installed include the library within your C++ application:
+Once installed include the library into your C++ application:

 ```c++
 #include "libmediasoupclient/mediasoupclient.hpp"
 ```

-The libmediasoupclient API is exposed under the `mediasoupclient` C++ namespace.
+And add the libmediasoupclient static library to your C++ project.

-libmediasoupclient integrates the [JSON for Modern C++](https://github.com/nlohmann/json/) library.
+The libmediasoupclient API is exposed under the [mediasoupclient](/documentation/v3/libmediasoupclient/api/#mediasoupclient) C++ namespace.
+The library also exposes the [nlohmann::json](/documentation/v3/libmediasoupclient/api/#nlohmann-json) C++ namespace.